nrfconnect/sdk-nrf/samples/bluetooth/enocean/README.rst

    :local:
    :depth: 2

-The Bluetooth EnOcean sample demonstrates the basic usage of the :ref:`bt_enocean_readme` library.
+The Bluetooth® EnOcean sample demonstrates the basic usage of the :ref:`bt_enocean_readme` library.

 Overview
 ********